WillykPark/yongkyoon.github.io/index.md

 I hope you enjoy it, and if you need, please contact me via [email](mailto:park.yongkyoon@gmail.com){:.heading.flip-title}

 ## About
-I am currently a graduate student in the **University of Florid, ECE department.**
+I am currently a graduate student in the **University of Florida, ECE department.**
 This is my breif introduction, and if you want details, pleae check my [Resume]{:.heading.flip-title}.

 **Study**